SELab-2/OSOC-3/files/module_overview_frontend.md

 ## components

-Here are all components we need for the frotend.
-Each component is in his own folder
+Here are all components we need for the frontend.
+Each component is in its own folder.

 ## utils/api